FAIRDataPipeline/rDataPipeline/README.md

 ```

-In the following example, we will populate "table.h5" with table type data.
+In the following example, we will populate "array.h5" with array type data.

 To create an array:
 ```{r}